-The above-described ways of proceeding, in which: (i) the observation of the materials performance under a variety of conditions, unavoidably limited to relatively few data, is the main ingredient in their qualification and licensing; (ii) the development of innovative materials solutions occurs almost by serendipity; (iii) only the subsequent steps confirm their suitability of the desired application, correspond to the "observe and qualify" paradigm, where models are used a posteriori to guide actions.
+The way of proceeding in which: (i) the observation of the materials performance under a variety of conditions, unavoidably limited to relatively few data, is the main ingredient in their qualification and licensing; (ii) the development of innovative materials solutions occurs almost by serendipity; (iii) only the subsequent steps confirm their suitability of the desired application, correspond to the "observe and qualify" paradigm, where models are used a posteriori to guide actions.
 This practice is still used today and will continue to be used, but it must progressively undergo a shift to the "design and control" paradigm.
-The latter is based on the key postulate that good models based on physical understanding of processes should also be able to provide paths towards improved materials.
+The latter is based on the key postulate that good models, directly or indirectly based on the understanding of the physical processes that are responsible for materials changes during operation, should also be able to provide paths towards improved materials.
 These are materials that, because of their inherent properties and the selected manufacturing procedure with respect to a known reference, enable by design the component lifetime to be increased, the intervention for maintenance and replacement to be minimised and the possibility of re-use or recycling maximised, while possibly using non-critical chemical elements.

-Modern materials science approaches, therefore, pursue the new "design and control" paradigm, which inverts the process by asking first the question of how materials should be selected, improved and manufactured, i.e., designed, in order to optimally fulfil the requirements imposed by the targeted operating conditions, i.e., by controlling their performance.
+Modern materials science approaches, therefore, are based on the two guiding principles of Section 1.2 and pursue the new "design and control" paradigm, which inverts the process by asking first the question of how materials should be selected, improved and manufactured, i.e., designed, in order to optimally fulfil the requirements imposed by the targeted operating conditions, i.e., by controlling their performance.
 This change of paradigm, applicable to all classes of nuclear materials, including those not addressed in the present document, and beyond, is illustrated in Figure 4.